Quickstart

 import fairbench as fb

-test, y, yhat = fb.demos.adult() # test is a Pandas dataframe
+test, y, yhat = fb.tabular.adult() # test is a Pandas dataframe

 2. Set sensitive attribute fork